jouvetg/igm/igm/modules/preproc/optimize.md

 You may monitor the data assimilation during the inverse modelling in several ways:

 * Check that the components of the costs decrease over time, the value of cost are printed during the optimization, and a graph is produced at the end.
-* Set up parameter `plot_result` to  True and `plot_live` to True to monitor in live time the evolution of the field your are optimizing such as the ice thickness, the surface ice speeds, ect ...
+* Set up parameter `plot_result` to  True and `plt2d_live` to True to monitor in live time the evolution of the field your are optimizing such as the ice thickness, the surface ice speeds, ect ...
 You may also check (hopefully decreasing) STD given in the figure.
 * You may do the same monitoring after the run looking at optimize.nc reuesting this file to be written.
 * If you asked divfluxfcz to be in the parameter list `opti_cost`, you should check what look like the divergence of the flux (divflux).